GiangLeN/Zymo-BGISEQ-snakemake/docs/index.md

     input:
         "ERR4097108/ERR4097108.sra"
 ```
-Check below to see what the snakefile looks like.
+Check below to see what the Snakefile looks like.

 <details>
   <summary>Snakefile</summary>